Cadair/giles/README.md

 ### CircleCI Artifact Links

 Giles can post GitHub statuses directly linking to artifacts uploaded on CircleCI.
-To enable this add Giles to a repository and configure a webhook in project settings for `https://giles.cadair.dev/circleci/v2` you only need "Workflow Completed" events.
+To enable this add Giles to a repository and configure a webhook in project settings for `https://giles.cadair.dev/circleci/v2` you only need "Job Completed" events.

 ![CircleCI Webhook config](./circle-ci-webhooks.png)